Eagle Bond Home

 Targeted Improvements at Many Elementary Schools

 These projects are included in the projected costs for each building’s overall additions, interior and classroom renovations listed above.
-We’re making special note of them in this pullout section to highlight this important work being prioritized across many buildings at once.
+We’re making special note of them here to highlight this important work being prioritized across many buildings at once.

 Comprehensive Window Replacement